pixcompu/not-a-bot/README.md

 Your can get your client id from the OAuth2 section of your application page in the discord developer portal.

+## Deployment

+### Direct PHP script execution

+1. If you have it already running find the process with `ps -fa`
+2. Kill the process with `kill <pid>`
+3. Execute the php script in the background writing the output to a log file with `nohup php /home/fadm/projects/not-a-bot/entrypoint.php &`
+4. If you want to check the log file execute `tail nohup.out -f`

 ## Usage

 Note: Once the container is up, if you make changes to the code, you have to interrupt the `entrypoint.php` process